 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

-6. Give them to a family with children smaller than yours who are on a tight budget.
+1. Give your child’s clothes to a family with children smaller than yours who are on a tight budget.

 Cotton Blouses, Skirts, and Dresses